LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 ## Tests

-Before adding tests for the homepage, we need to fix the seeding data.
+Before adding tests for the homepage, we need to fix the seeding process.
 In the `TestCase`, we added a `$seed` variable to run the main Seeder, but we don't need to seed activities every time.
-But we can change it to seed only the roles.
+However, we can change it to seed only the roles.

 **tests/TestCase.php**:
 ```php